Bluff Trail Closed on Lookout Mountain Battlefield

 The interior of the Wilder Brigade Monument (Tour Stop #6) at Chickamauga Battlefield and the US Highway 27 Picnic Area will be closed from December 1, 2013, to March 15, 2014.

-Fort Oglethorpe, GA: Chickamauga and Chattanooga National Military Park invites the public to participate in a torch light tour of the Chattanooga National Cemetery on Monday evening, May 27, 2013, at 8:45 p.m.
-Park Historian Jim Ogden will lead this ninety minute, one mile walking tour in partnership with the Department of Veterans Affairs' Chattanooga National Cemetery and will review the coming campaign of 1863 and its events through the stories of those now interred in this place of honor.
+Chickamauga and Chattanooga National Military Park invites the public to participate in a torch light tour of the Chattanooga National Cemetery on Monday evening, May 26, 2014, at 8:45 p.m.
+Park Historian Jim Ogden will lead this ninety minute, one mile walking tour in partnership with the Department of Veterans Affairs' Chattanooga National Cemetery.

 In 1863, the nation entered its third year of bloody, costly, and transformative conflict.
 Chattanooga, nestled in the shadow of Lookout Mountain, had become the "gateway" through which to strike the Confederacy's industrial heartland.
 As a result, it became clear to soldiers and civilians alike that the city would most likely become the scene of a major struggle.
 By year's end, those expectations became truth at the battles of Chickamauga, Lookout Mountain, and Missionary Ridge.
 The lives lost in these battles revealed a dire need to establish a final resting place for these honored dead.